-We base this nationwide programme on three main pillars, namely - diagnostics, state-of-the-art equipment, and cancer awareness.
-Within the framework of this programme we have:
+We base this nationwide programme on three main pillars: diagnostics, state-of-the-art equipment, and cancer awareness.
+Overall, we have spent over PLN 88 million and donated 566 medical devices.
+In addition, within the framework of this programme, we have:

-- opened 80 diagnostic centres for treatment cancer in children (both at early and advanced stage) working nationwide.
-We’ve equipped numerous diagnostic units and cancer clinics with 80 high-tech ultrasound scanners (each worth about 400.000 PLN), ensuring a fast and accurate cancer diagnosis.
+- They opened80 diagnostic centres for treating cancer in children (both at an early and advanced stage) working nationwide.
+In addition, we've equipped numerous diagnostic units and cancer clinics with 80 high-tech ultrasound scanners.

-- furnished major Polish children's cancer clinics with specialised equipment enabling quick and precise diagnosis of disease using early ultrasound examinations.
-We started this stage of the program in the spring of 2010 when we bought 6 high-tech CT scanners, which play a crucial part in cancer diagnostics.
+- Furnished primary Polish children's cancer clinics with specialised equipment.
+Doctors can now quickly and, what is more important, precisely diagnose children.
+We started this program stage in the spring of 2010 when we bought six high-tech CT scanners, which play a crucial part in cancer diagnostics.

-- provided equipment necessary to establish a Central Laboratory of Genetic Research in Children's Oncology - ONCOLAB in Łódź.
-The laboratory is meant to provide genetic analysis of samples taken from children from the entire country and the lab is furnished with equipment purchased by the GOCC for a sum of 2.5 million PLN.
+- Provided equipment necessary to establish a Central Laboratory of Genetic Research in Children's Oncology - ONCOLAB in Łódź.
+The laboratory is meant to provide genetic analysis of samples taken from children from the entire country, and the lab is furnished with equipment purchased by the GOCC for a sum of 2 500 000 PLN (over 580 000 EUR).

-- worked to increase parents' and family doctors’ awareness through information campaigns.
-We also aim to encourage Polish authorities to develop appropriate mechanisms aimed at including diagnostic centres in domestic children's health care system.
+- Worked to increase parents' and family doctors' cancer awareness through information campaigns.
+We also aim to encourage Polish authorities to develop appropriate mechanisms to include diagnostic centres in the domestic children's health care system.
 First of all, we'd like to convince Narodowy Fundusz Zdrowia (the National Health Fund) to supervise tests done in ultrasound laboratories established by the GOCC Foundation.

 Diagnosing cancer at its early stage may increase the odds of a child's recovery.
-In Poland the rate of early diagnosis of early cancer is only 8%, while the rate in Western Europe is 25%.
+Unfortunately, in Poland, early diagnosis of early cancer is only 8%, while the rate in Western Europe is 25%.

-We strongly believe that our activities in all three areas will enable us to achieve the most important goal - definite improvement of cancer diagnostics at its early stage.
-This objective won't be achieved without collaboration with oncologists, family doctors, as well as representatives of the Ministry of Health and the National Health Fund.
+We strongly believe that our activities in all three areas will enable us to achieve the essential goal - a definite improvement of cancer diagnostics at its early stBut, ofe.
+Of course, this objective won't be achieved without collaboration with oncologists, family doctors, as well as representatives of the Ministry of Health and the National Health Fund.